stylify/web/content/docs/integrations/nodejs.md

 navigationTitle: Node.js
 navigationIconPath: '/images/brands/nodejs.svg'
+image: '/integrations/nodejs/header.jpg'
+ogImage: '/integrations/nodejs/og-image.jpg'

 title: Using Stylify CSS in Node.js
-description: "Learn how to use the Stylify CSS in the Node.js environment."
+description: "Learn how to use the Stylify CSS in the Node.js environment.
+Code your Node.js powered website faster with Stylify CSS."
+howToSchemaTitle: 'How to use Stylify CSS in Node.js.'
+howToSchemaSteps: [
+	{
+		"name": "Stylify CSS installatiom",
+		"text": "Install @stylify/stylify package using CLI like YARN or NPM.", "url": "#installation",
+	},
+	{
+		"name": "Usage",
+		"text": "Add Stylify CSS build module into astro.config.mjs.", "url": "#usage",
+	},
+	{
+		"name": "Configuration",
+		"text": "Extend Stylify CSS configuration however you need.
+Configure variables, components, custom selectors and a lot more.", "url": "#configuration",
+	},
+]
 ---

+Node.js is a JavaScript runtime built on Chrome's V8 JavaScript engine.

 Stylify can be used directly [@stylify/stylify](/docs/stylify) or via the [@stylify/bundler](/docs/bundler) package.